Orders for Protection

 "A petition for relief under this section may be made by any family or household member personally or by a family or household member, a guardian as defined in section §524.1-201, clause (20), or, if the court finds that it is in the best interests of the minor, by a reputable adult age 25 or older on behalf of minor family or household members.
 A minor age 16 or older may make a petition on the minor's own behalf against a spouse or former spouse, or a person with whom the minor has a child in common, if the court determines that the minor has sufficient maturity and judgment and that it is in the best interests of the minor."

-If the petition and affidavit contain an allegation of "an immediate and present danger of domestic abuse," the Judicial Officer will determine if an emergency (ex parte) order for protection should be issued.
+If "an immediate and present danger of domestic abuse," is alleged in the petition and affidavit, a Judicial Officer will decide if an emergency (ex-parte) OFP should be issued.

-Certain types of relief require a court hearing.
-If a hearing is required, a Judicial officer will hear testimony and will determine if a long-term order for protection should be issued.
+A court hearing is required for certain types of relief.
+If a hearing is required, a Judicial officer will hear testimony and will decide if a long-term OFP should be issued.

-If an order for protection is granted, and the respondent was not present and there is an address for the respondent in Ramsey County, the Domestic Abuse/Harassment Office will provide the Ramsey County Sheriff’s Office a copy of the order for protection to serve the respondent.
-The Domestic Abuse/Harassment Office also provides a copy of the order for protection to the local law enforcement agency where the petitioner lives.
-If requested by the petitioner, the Sheriff’s Office may be ordered to accompany the petitioner to either obtain possession of a residence or assist in carrying out or serving the order for protection.
+If an OFP is granted, and the respondent was not present and there is an address for the respondent in Ramsey County, the Domestic Abuse/Harassment Office will provide the Ramsey County Sheriff’s Office a copy of the OFP to serve the respondent.
+The Domestic Abuse/Harassment Office also provides a copy of the OFP to the local law enforcement agency where the petitioner lives.
+If requested by the petitioner, the Sheriff’s Office may be ordered to accompany the petitioner to either obtain possession of a residence or assist in carrying out or serving the OFP.

-In any domestic abuse case, reports of the incidents should be made to a law enforcement agency.
-Call 9-1-1 and a deputy/officer will take a report.
-However, it is not necessary to have filed a police report in order to obtain an Order for Protection.
+Call 9-1-1 to report incidents of domestic abuse, and a deputy/officer will assist you.
+However, it is not necessary to have filed a police report in order to obtain an OFP.

-To obtain an Order for Protection in Ramsey County, please contact the Ramsey County Domestic Abuse/Harassment Office for an appointment.
+To obtain an OFP in Ramsey County, contact the Ramsey County Domestic Abuse/Harassment Office for an appointment.